Is Chicken Really Cheaper Than Paneer? (2026 India Price + Protein Breakdown)

 How much paneer per day for muscle building?

-150–200g of paneer daily is a solid contribution — but do not rely on paneer alone.
+150–200g of paneer daily is a solid contribution to your protein intake — but do not rely on paneer alone.
 Pair it with soy chunks, eggs, dal, and curd to hit your full protein target of 1.6–2.2g per kg of bodyweight.
+A 70kg man needs approximately 112–154g protein daily.

 Are soya chunks better than paneer for protein?

 By raw protein content, yes — 52g per 100g dry weight versus 18–22g for paneer.
-But the comparison is not quite apples-to-apples because 100g of dry soy chunks expands to roughly 250–300g cooked, which gives you approximately 35–40g protein per serving.
-Both are excellent — variety matters more than choosing one.
+However, the comparison is not apples-to-apples because 100g of dry soy chunks expands to roughly 250–300g cooked, giving approximately 35–40g protein per serving.
+Both are excellent.
+Use soy chunks for cost efficiency and volume, paneer for its casein protein benefit before bed.

 Is paneer a complete protein?